maxlanceund/equal-system/papers/Structural_Source_of_Irreversibility-en.md

 ### 3. The Naturalist Stance

-This paper adopts a **naturalist** stance: the aggregation mapping \(f: \Omega \to \mathcal{M}\) is not an arbitrary descriptive convention, but is constrained by the observable structure of the natural world.
+This paper adopts a **naturalist** stance: the aggregation mapping `f: Omega -> M` is not an arbitrary descriptive convention, but is constrained by the observable structure of the natural world.

 Specifically:

-- \(\Omega\) (the micro-state space) is described by physical theory, not arbitrarily chosen.
+- `Omega` (the micro-state space) is described by physical theory, not arbitrarily chosen.
-- \(\mathcal{M}\) (the macro-state space) is defined by the set of observables — temperature, pressure, volume, mass, angular momentum, charge, etc.
+- `M` (the macro-state space) is defined by the set of observables — temperature, pressure, volume, mass, angular momentum, charge, etc.
-- \(f\) is determined by coarse-graining operations — in statistical mechanics, it is a partition of phase space; in quantum mechanics, it is decoherence.
+- `f` is determined by coarse-graining operations — in statistical mechanics, it is a partition of phase space; in quantum mechanics, it is decoherence.

 **Why adopt the naturalist stance?** Because the goal of this paper is not to discuss the logical properties of "descriptive frameworks," but to discuss structural features of the physical world.
 If the aggregation mapping were merely a descriptive convention, then "the impossibility of reverse inference" would be an assertion about language, not about the world.
 The goal of this paper is the latter.

 **The cost of the naturalist stance**: This paper does not discuss the question "what if a different descriptive framework were chosen."
-If theorists can choose a different \(f\), then the conclusions of this paper apply only to "aggregation mappings under given observable constraints."
+If theorists can choose a different `f`, then the conclusions of this paper apply only to "aggregation mappings under given observable constraints."
 This limitation is discussed in Section IV, "Limitation Two."

 ### 4. Relation to Existing Literature